wiesmann/QuickDrawViewer/README.md

 Currently, the following QuickDraw features don't work:

 * All modes except `copy`
-* Text rotation
+* Text rotation, alignement
+* Polygon smoothing
+* Color patterns
 * Exotic QuickTime codes, like for instance Photo-CD

 ## User Interface Application

 The application is currently very simple, you can view pictures, copy-paste them to Preview.
+There is an export icon in the toolbar that allows you to export to PDF files.
 There is some primitive drag-drop that works when the target is Notes or Pages, but not when the target expects a file, like the Finder or Mail.

 ## License